JanssenProject/jans/jans-shibboleth-idp/docs/openapi_design_spec.md

   persistence — see §7 create notes).
 - `200 OK` for reads and successful mutations (returning the updated TR).
 - `204 No Content` only where there is genuinely nothing to return.

+### 5.8 Out-of-band file staging service (scope stub)

+The `FILE` upload token (D8/D17) is produced by a small, **TR-agnostic** file-staging capability that is **out of scope for this spec** and will get its **own OpenAPI spec and module** when built.
+Recorded here so the seam is explicit and stays clean:

+- **Peer capability, not a TR sub-resource.** It is **not** under `/v1/trust/...`; it lives at a neutral base (e.g. `/v1/files`) so future consumers — other jans API services that POST JSON-plus-file — can reuse it without it reading as TR-owned.
+- **Minimal contract:** `upload → { token }`, `resolve(token) → bytes (+ content metadata)`, and optionally
+  `consume(token)` so staging can GC immediately after the config write dereferences it.
+Because dereference is **eager** (D17), tokens are short-lived and need **no** pin / reference-count / long TTL.
+- **Separate spec + module, shared deployable initially.** Co-hosted in the same runtime as the trust API (shares `components/common.yaml` for `problem+json` and the same bearer-auth infra).
+Promote it to its own deployable only when a second concrete consumer or an operational reason (large files, independent scaling, separate deploy cadence) appears — the separate module keeps that a packaging change, not a rewrite.
+- **Its own media/security concerns** (multipart/`octet-stream`, size caps, content-type sniffing, malware scanning, storage quotas, an upload-scoped token) stay contained there.
+Keeping them out of the JSON-only trust spec is *why* the split exists.

 ---